 Some benefits of a balanced diet, such as the acquisition of essential vitamins, amino acids, and minerals seem relatively irrefutable.
-However, if a balanced diet confers adaptive advantage, such an edge appears to have entirely eluded Darwinian forces.
+However, if a balanced diet confers an adaptive advantage, such an edge appears to have entirely eluded Darwinian forces.
 Most species have actually evolved specialized dietary preferences, and in many cases have evolved behaviors, anatomy, and physiology to consume a skewed, rather than a balanced diet.
 An anteater’s long, slender head tapers to a narrow snout, and its tongue can extend up to 24 inches — ideally designed to extract from their nests the ants and termites on which it chiefly feeds.
-Most Microchiroptera, or “little bats”, have teeth designed for prey, use echo-location to target flying insects, and can scoop up insects in their wings and tail membranes, transferring them to their mouths in mid-flight.
-On the other hand, Megachiroptera, or “big bats”, sport teeth designed to grind plant parts, use their keen eyesight to spot the fruit they eat from the sky and have long and strong thumbs with curved thumbnail-like claws which they use for climbing around in trees and for gripping fruit.
+Most Microchiroptera, or “little bats”, have teeth designed for prey, use echolocation to target flying insects, and can scoop up insects in their wings and tail membranes, transferring them to their mouths in mid-flight.
+On the other hand, Megachiroptera, or “big bats”, sports teeth designed to grind plant parts, use their keen eyesight to spot the fruit they eat from the sky and have long and strong thumbs with curved thumbnail-like claws which they use for climbing around in trees and for gripping fruit.

 Indeed, evolution appears to have selected for the ability to use a specialized dietary niche to satisfy all of the body’s needs.
 Contrary to the assumption that muscle mass correlates with dietary protein, bovines feed largely on plants, yet exhibit ample muscle mass.
-The unique design of a four-chambered stomach filled with resident microbes allows cows to digest low quality forage such as grass and then turn it into high-quality meat and high-protein milk.
+The unique design of a four-chambered stomach filled with resident microbes allows cows to digest low-quality forage such as grass and then turn it into a high-quality meat and high-protein milk.
 Wild felines feed almost exclusively on proteins, yet represent paragons of aerobic performance, defying the belief that carbohydrate consumption enhances athletic capacity.
 The cheetah is the fastest runner on the planet.

 Almost no species on earth consumes a balanced diet.
-While a diet of meat, along with gathered fruits, vegetables and nuts, was the norm for most of human history, the ratios varied greatly from place to place and season to season.
+While a diet of meat, along with gathered fruits, vegetables, and nuts, was the norm for most of human history, the ratios varied greatly from place to place and season to season.
 We know for a fact that humans don’t NEED a balanced diet: The Inuit/Eskimo people have lived for generations in great health eating virtually no plant matter, while vegetarians around the world thrive on a meatless diet.

 Providing the body with adequate protein, carbohydrate, fat, vitamins, mineral salts and fiber is imperative to proper function.
 However, the decision to obtain these nutrients through a balanced diet may also carry underappreciated health risks.